 How does the taxation of backpackers differ from the taxation of Australian workers in general?

 First, it must be observed that, under the present interpretation of the law by the Tax Office, a backpacker may or may not be deemed to be a tax-resident of Australia.
 Tax-residency is quite distinct from immigration-status residency.
 Determing who is regarded as an Australian tax resident is a complex area of taxation law.
 From a study of the decided court cases, the following rules can be extracted regarding persons with temporary immigration visas. a) Those who come to Australia solely to work will be regarded as tax-residents. b) Overseas students will be regarded as tax-residents. c) Holiday-makers will not be regarded as tax-residents. e) Those combining a holiday with work will sometimes be regarded as tax-residents and sometimes not.
 An example of the latter class is a person holding a Working Holiday visa.
 The Working Holiday visa is given for two purposes i.e. a) work and b) holiday.
 Those coming to Australia on a Working Holiday visa primarily to work will generally stay in one place and will thus be regarded as residents.
 Those coming to Australia on a Working Holiday visa primarily for a holiday will generally travel around to see the country and will thus be regarded as non-residents.
 It should be observed from this that backpackers deemed to be non-residents will in general be "travellers" while those deemed to be residents will in general be "non-travellers" i.e. those living a settled existence.
 The Tax Office now has calculators on its website to determine whether a person is a tax-resident.
-You should use these calculators to determine whether you are a tax-resident.
+These calculators adopt a generous interpretation of the tax-residency rules and will most often deem a backpacker to be a tax-resident.
+It is in the backpacker's interest to use these calculators.
 Use this calculator if you have just arrived in Australia or been here more than six months.
 Use this calculator if are about to depart Australia.
 You should keep a copy of your answers and the Calculator's findings.
 Further information regarding tax-residency can be found in the relevant tax Ruling at the ATO website and also at Residency.

 For example, Mike lives in the same dwelling in the same city for the whole of his 12 months working holiday stay.
-For six months of his stay, he works on the same building site as a construction worker.
+For six months of his stay, he works as a construction worker on the same building site.
 Mike will be deemed to be a tax-resident of Australia.

 What difference does it make if one is not regarded as a tax-resident?
 Residents are taxed on their world-wide income.
 Non-residents are taxed only on the income arising from Australia.
 Residents pay no tax on first $18,200 of annual taxable income and pay tax at 21.5% on the next $37,000.
 Non-residents, however, do not get the concession of a tax-free allowance and are taxed at a flat rate of 32.5% on the first $80,000 they earn in Australia.
 As they can only work for 6 months of their 12 months stay, they are therefore unlikely to earn more than $80,000, so as a general rule they are taxed at a flat rate of 32.5% on their earnings.
 Thus, a resident who earns $37,000 in a year will pay tax of $4,034 (including levy) but a non-resident backpacker will pay tax of $12,025 on the same income. .